CarylThom/Light-Speed/README.md

 ### Typography

-* The main font used for the game is
+* The main font used for the game is Press Start 2P as this provides an early computer game style.

 ### Imagery